Greensboro Health Fair, Chili Cook-Off Brings Community Together For Great Cause

 But that's not all, it also featured a chili cook-off with multiple fire stations serving up their best batches of chili for the community to sample and enjoy.

-Samplers of the chili were also allowed to vote on which batch of chile should reign supreme.
+Samplers of the chili were also allowed to vote on which batch of chilli should reign supreme.
 One of those judges just so happened to be our very own Taheshah Moise!

 The community event also featured bounce houses, pumpkin painting, and games for children to enjoy as well.